TYPO3BestPractices/tea/Documentation/Running.rst

 You can currently run these tests on the command line:

-.. index:: Commands; composer ci:tests:functional
+.. index:: Commands; composer check:tests:functional
 .. code-block:: bash

     ./Build/Scripts/runTests.sh -s functional